Those Who Survived The Boss From Hell

 Mrs.Scott was going to take that month off.
 What her BFH said, didn't say was peripheral.
 She and her husband were leaving that Friday night.
 The flight was booked, the bags were packed.

-When, as not unexpected, the BFH believed he had a 'right' to deny her leave, she removed her personal items in a daily subtraction, and deleted many vital files.
+When, as not unexpected, the BFH believed he had a 'right' to deny her leave, she removed her personal items and deleted many vital files.

 Mrs.Scott was certain her BFH would not appreciate she was not simply absent on Monday but had walked off the job.